meonkeys/classx/README.md

 #### Raising Events

-You raise an event in your using the ``raiseEvent`` function.
+You raise an event in your class using the ``raiseEvent`` function.
 If no event listeners have been added for the type of event, the event is simply ignored.

 The ``raiseEvent`` function takes the following parameters: